builderbill

 flat arch brickwork

-Almost unbelievably precise brickwork with 3mm wide joint.
+Almost unbelievably precise brickwork with 3mm wide joints.
 Seen at the Victoria and Albert Museum London, UK.

 a flat arch in amsterdam